D10S0VSkY-OSS/Stack-Lifecycle-Deployment/README.md

   <h3 align="center">Stack Lifecycle Deployment</h3>

   <p align="center">
-    OpenSource solution that defines and manages the complete lifecycle of resources used by and provisioned into a cloud!
+    OpenSource solution that defines and manages the complete lifecycle of resources used and provisioned into a cloud!
     <br />
     <a href="https://github.com/D10S0VSkY-OSS/Stack-Lifecycle-Deployment"><strong>Explore the docs »</strong></a>
     <br />